Guantanamo prison lingers, an unresolved legacy of 9/11

 As he did with Afghanistan, Biden faces a complex task in closing Guantanamo.
 It was a pledge that President Barack Obama famously made, and then failed to carry out.
 Closure was abandoned as a goal altogether under President Donald Trump, who vowed once to “load it up with some bad dudes” but mostly just ignored the place.

-The challenge now, as then, remains: What should the U.S. government do with the some of the men at Guantanamo, including a dozen or so that it isn’t ready to release?
+The challenge now, as then, remains: What should the U.S. government do with the men at Guantanamo it isn’t ready to release?

 With the passage of time comes new problems.
 The oldest prisoner, a Pakistani cleared for release in May but who remains at Guantanamo, is 74 and has heart disease and other ailments.
 A number of other men have significant physical and mental health issues as well that will need to be addressed if “indefinite” detention goes on much longer.
 Since Guantanamo opened, nine prisoners have died — two from natural causes, and seven in apparent suicides.